sph-mn/sph-db/other/documentation/internals.md

 * in c function definitions the order is: declaration macros, declarations, initialisations, rest
 * in c files the order is: general includes, macro definitions, function definitions. includes, macros and functions are ordered by dependency primarily and from more standard/external/general to more local/specific secondarily. for example include inttypes.h before myappfile.h, define string-join before database-open
 * word separator is always underscore. if you need shift to type it, change that. indent with spaces
-* pass by value if the argument is small and does not need to be mutated
+* pass by value if the argument is small and does not need to be mutated to ensure that it can not be mutated and not needing pointer dereference